 How does blue light compare to other sources of UV ageing like UVA and UVB?

 The entire light spectrum goes up to 700 nm.
 UVA and UVB wavelengths range from 100 nm to 380 nm.
 Next on the spectrum is visble light that ranges from 380 nm to 700 nm.
 Blue light or the high-energy visible (HEV) is known as visible light ranging from 380 nm to 500 nm.
-Both UV rays and blue light are bad for your skin and eyes, but the danger from blue light now gets up close and personal due to the use of digital devices!

 The Effects of Blue Light: